MontOpsInc/PsychicBarnacle-API/Readme.md

 Contact nik@mont-ops.com to verify or configure a valid uid

 ### Number of runs might be out
 Trials limited to 5 runs and 10MB limit, and more runs/larger datasets are on a by-case and purchase basis.
-Contact nik@montops.ai to verify remaining number of runs or further details.
+Contact nik@mont-ops.com to verify remaining number of runs or further details.

 ### Dataset might be too large
 On a trial run, datasets are limited to 5 runs and 10MB to proof of concept before purchasing.
 If the dataset exceeds the limit, try partitioning down to a sub-set that is <10MB.